 An objection under Rule 43(2) is not raised if the claim set comprises one claim from each of the above formulations (i)-(iv).
 In these cases, an invitation under Rule 62a(1) is therefore not sent at the search stage since the requirements of Rule 43(2) are fulfilled.

 However, an objection under Rule 43(2) may be raised if more than one claim is present from a heading (i)-(iv), for example if there are two or more computer program [product] claims which cannot be considered as falling under one of the exceptions of Rule 43(2) (F‑IV, 3.2).

-When assessing the novelty and inventive step of a set of claims as defined above (formulations (i)-(iv)), the examiner usually starts with the method claim.
+When assessing the novelty and inventive step of a set of claims as defined above (formulations (i)-(iv)), the division usually starts with the method claim.
 If the subject-matter of the method claim is considered novel and inventive, the subject-matter of the other claims in a set formulated in accordance with the headings above will normally be novel and inventive as well, provided they comprise the features corresponding to all those which assure the patentability of the method.

 Similarly, if user interaction is required, an objection under Art.
-84 may arise if it is not possible to be determine from the claim which steps are carried out by the user.
+84 may arise if it is not possible to determine from the claim which steps are carried out by the user.

 Furthermore, a claim to a computer-implemented data structure in addition to formulations (i)-(iv) may be allowable under Rule 43(2) if it is defined by its own technical features, e.g. by a well-defined structure as in T 858/02, possibly with references to the corresponding method or system in which it is used.
-However, a computer-implemented data structure does not necessarily comprise the features of the process by which it is generated.
+However, a computer-implemented data structure does not necessarily comprise features of the process by which it is generated.
 It is not necessarily restricted by a method in which it is used, either.
 Therefore, a claim to a computer-implemented data structure usually cannot be defined merely by reference to a method or as an outcome of a process.
-For further information on data structures, see G‑II, 3.7.2.
+For further information on data structures, see G‑II, 3.6.3.